unosquare/uno-react/README.md

 ## What's in the library

-In this section, we present the different components that are available in the uno-react library.
+In this section, we present the different hooks/functions that are available in the uno-react library.
 Please keep in mind that everything in the library is opt-in. uno-react is completely opt-in.
-It won't force you to use any of its components, classes or methods.
+It won't force you to use any of its hooks, classes or functions.

 ## Hooks

 ### `useClickOutside`

 This hook allows to call a given function when a click event occurs outside the component.

 ### Parameters